-While regulations and policies for AI are drawn up, there is also a pressing need to build ownership and methods for the decision makers in business, to understand and negotiate the ethics and challenges when integrating AI into human work.
+While regulations and policies for AI are drawn up, there is also a pressing need to build ownership and the agency of the decision makers in business, to understand and negotiate the ethics and challenges when integrating AI into human work.
 This also requires an evolution in our design paradigms.
-Matt Jones, principal designer for Google AI is advocating for a human-centred approach that designs our relationship with AI, beyond the industry's current design paradigms which stem from human-computer interaction methods and user experience toolkits (Koch, 2017) advocating a collaborative relationship with AI (Jones, 2018) (Google, 2019).
+Matt Jones, principal designer for Google AI is advocating for a human-centred approach that designs our relationship with AI, beyond the industry's current design paradigms which stem from human-computer interaction methods and user experience toolkits (Koch, 2017) (Amico, 2017), advocating a collaborative relationship with AI (Jones, 2018) (Google, 2019).